 Love Cult is an experiment in hypnagogic shoegaze, fronted by the tape-manipulating talents of Russia’s Anya Kuts.
 Stifled by her rigorous years of hardcore academic studies in Music and Art, Anya began developing her own approach to de-composition, stripping her songs down to the barest bones of vocal howls and eerie textures.
 The resultant sound invites images of dark corridors with faintly glowing lights, filled with ghostly choruses and unsettling melodies, as though William Basinski was adapted for the club.
 Love Cult have released five cassette albums on labels like Stunned and Brave Mysteries, toured with hauntological luminaries like Grouper, High Wolf, and Kria Brekkan, and have just released their debut LP on London’s Public Information label.

 Although he initially made his name in the British jazz scene, Malcolm Cecil was a key figure in the development of the synthesizer.
 His best-known work was made in collaboration with soul legends.
 After playing bass in a series of ‘50s and ‘60s jazz bands, Cecil was a founding member of Alexis Korner’s Blues Incorporated.
 But it was the possibilities provided by synthesizers that really excited him, and with Robert Margouleff he formed TONTO’s Expanding Head Band, releasing two albums of highly original music in 1971 and ’72.
 The name was an acronym of an analog synth designed and built by Cecil himself – on which each note sounded like a different instrument.
-A dazzled Stevie Wonder instantly recruited Cecil and Margouleff to his cause, making them co-producers on the series of classic albums Wonder recorded, from Music in the Key of Life through Fulfillingness’ First Finale.
+A dazzled Stevie Wonder instantly recruited Cecil and Margouleff to his cause, making them co-producers on the series of classic albums Wonder recorded, from Music Of My Mind through Fulfillingness’ First Finale.
 He also had long-standing relationships with the Isley Brothers and Gil Scott-Heron, as well as with Steve Hillage, Dave Mason, Quincy Jones, and many others.

 Having stepped out on labels like Itiswhatitis, Perlon, and Minus, Mathew Jonson has stomped loudly yet elegantly through the world of techno.
 A piano and percussion maestro from a young age, this Vancouver native turned Berliner combines innate musicality with proper analog outboard action, finessed with his teenage hobby of sound programming and sequencing—all with the mindset of a true club rocker.
 Proof of this can be found in Mathew’s live sets with his Cobblestone Jazz and Modern Deep Left Quartet ensembles, as well as in his gutsy A&R decisions for his own Wagon Repair label.
 He’s also an in-demand remixer, having applied his signature sound to artists as varied as the Chemical Brothers, Plaid, VCMG, Richie Hawtin, and Moby.